KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ### 26.25 The Nekronic Paradox — When the Grinder Empties

-As Theon may remerge with Aion
+As Theon may return to Aion
-when all centropic souls unify,
+when all centropic essences unify,
 its inverse must also dissolve.

 This is the **Nekronic Paradox**.

-If all souls in Nekron (Void of Self)
+If all essences in Nekron (Void of Self)
 fully fragment and disperse into Khaon,
 Nekron itself collapses.

 Nekron is not judgment,
 but a **field of erosion** —
-grinding down the most fragmented inverse souls.
+grinding down the most fragmented inverse essences.

 Over time, even these remnants are worn away,
 their unique identity ground to nothing,